 Frequency: One time per respondent.

-Total Annual Burden Hours: 820,000 (one-time burden)
+Total Annual Burden Hours: 820,000 (one-time burden).

-Total Annual Cost Burden: \$91,922,000 (one-time burden)
+Total Annual Ćost Burden: \$91,922,000 (one-time burden).

 ii.
-Unified Certification Program (UCP) reevaluation of applications for disadvantage of application materials, including the PN and PNW statement.
+Unified Certification Program (UCP) Reevaluation of Applications for DBE/ ACDBE Certification Based on Individualized Showing of Social Disadvantage

+UCPs will need to reevaluate DBE/ACDBE applicant firms based on updated submission of application materials, including the PN and PNW statement.
 This estimate assumes an average burden of two hours to complete a review and make a disposition for each DBE/ACDBE certification application, including notifications to other jurisdictions.